haotsai101/rl-indexing/README.md

 Once served over https, assuming all other PWA requirements are still met, the app can be downloaded to an end user's phone just like any other app.

+## Social Media

+There are several meta tags in index.html that are needed for social media sharing.
+These should be updated with the appropriate information.
+Additional tags could also be added as needed for individual pages (e.g. the image, description, and title could be customized for each page)

+## Google Analytics

+To enable google analytics, go to [http://www.google.com/analytics/](http://www.google.com/analytics/) and create a tracking id for the new website.
+Then replace it in `index.html` where it says `<YOUR_TRACKING_ID>`.
+Uncomment this code snippet and the code snippet in `app.component.ts`.
+The console will show various analytics for page visits.

 ## Updating Angular

 Currently, angular releases a new major version every 6 months.
 It is a good practice to keep up to date with these updates.
 Usually, upgrading will be a fairly straightforward process where you can simply run a few commands and have dependencies be updated automatically.
 In most cases there will be few to no breaking changes, and you can simply run `ng update @angular/cli @angular/core @angular/material` to get everything updated properly.
 More instructions can be found at: [https://update.angular.io/](https://update.angular.io/).